LOST 033 - Ben, There? Done That

 And let's remember that it is and will continue to be strongly implied that The Adversary is a being that can perceive time in ways that allows it to act within time in nonlinear ways, and to see future possibilities.
 Thus, we should presume it always has many different plans to meet many different contingencies.

 Right now Dharma is on the island because, we must presume, Jacob has drawn its members there.
-However, it is quite likely that the scientific hubris Dharma brought with them represents a great possibility for The Adversary to achieve his goals.
+However, it is quite likely that the scientific hubris Dharma brought with them represents a great range of possible future realities wherein The Adversary can achieve his goals.
 Dharma is only months or maybe years away from delving too deeply and too greedily, right into the light at the heart of the Island.
 If Dharma is successful at this, they will probably destroy the island and thus the universe.
 This is an incident we've heard called "The Incident," and we'll have a front-row seat to it eventually.
 I presume The Adversary is grooming certain individuals within Dharma to make The Incident as likely as possible in as many potential future iterations of reality as possible.

 But if the Incident possibility fails to come into being (or perhaps I should say for all the iterations of reality in which that possibility fails to manifest), The Adversary will have developed other plans—plans which would involve, among other things, removing the failed experiment that Dharma would then represent.